 The subconscious mind holds memories such as phone numbers of loved ones that you can automatically remember when you pick up a telephone and imagine your loved one.

-The subconscious is also thought to act as a filter for new ideas and perceptions, and stores information about your behaviours, habits and moods.
+The subconscious is also thought to act as a filter for new ideas amd perceptions; as well as information from stores about your behaviors, habits and moods.

-Attention must be paid when reading or thinking about the subconscious because it is often confused with, or used as an interchangeable term for, the ‘unconscious‘.
+Attention must be paid when reading or thinking about the subconscious.
+The reason is because it is often confused with, or used as an interchangeable term for, the ‘unconscious‘.

 This is more in keeping with how the subconscious mind is believed to work.